 Rire et Chansons

-This local radio station features a wealth of programs and podcasts, including the very upbeat “Les Blagounettes de Jicé,” (JC’s jokes of the day), a very brief dynamic comedy show featuring well-delivered jokes and lots of colorful French idioms and expressions.
+This local radio station features a wealth of programs and podcasts, including the upbeat “Les Blagounettes de Jicé,” (JC’s jokes of the day), a bite-sized dynamic comedy show featuring well-delivered jokes and lots of colorful French idioms and expressions.

 Bring your students closer to the French-Canadian culture and expose them to authentic Quebec radio by streaming ICI Radio-Canada’s incredible selection of news and high-quality shows.

-- “La Nature selon Boucar,” (Nature according to Boucar), a fascinating science and biology show for educating your students about the planet and life.
+- “La Nature selon Boucar,” (Nature According to Boucar), a fascinating science and biology show for educating your students about the planet and life.

 Magazines and Newspapers

 If you’re looking for a website specifically targeted towards French-speaking youth, 1jour1actu is a good place to start.
 This website is packed with tons of news articles, videos and podcasts, so your students will have fun and be challenged while they’re learning.